 What wire size should I use with a 30A breaker?

 Standard practice is 10 AWG copper for a 30A circuit.
 The BR130's terminal accepts 14–8 AWG, but the wire gauge must match the breaker rating per NEC ampacity tables.
 Never protect a smaller-gauge wire with a 30A breaker.
+If your appliance is actually 240V (most electric dryers and water heaters), you'll need a two-pole breaker such as the Eaton BR230 — not the single-pole BR130.

 Does the BR130 include AFCI or GFCI protection?